LoveJustice/tinyhands/README.md

 - `docker-compose kill <container name>*` Turn off the running containers
 - `docker-compose rm <container name>*` Delete the containers
 - `docker-compose run <container-name> <command>` Run a command inside of a container (or run bash so you can do multiple things)
+- `docker-compose build` - rebuild the containers specified in the docker-compose.yml file
 - `docker build -t tusoftware-studio/<container-name> <directory with a Dockerfile>` Build a container from a directory containing a Dockerfile
 - `docker pull tusoftware-studio/<container-name>`
 - `docker push tusoftware-studio/<container-name>`
+- `docker stop $(docker ps -a -q)` - stop all running containers on machine
+- `docker rm $(docker ps -a -q)` - remove all containers on machine

 # Testing
 ## Django Unit Tests: